Transition between 2D Symmetry Protected Topological Phases on a Klein Bottle: General SPT phases

 \section{General SPT phases}

 The phenomenon of having exact symmetry required degeneracy at a trivial to nontrivial SPT phase transition point on a Klein bottle applies not only to the $Z_2$ SPT phase but to other 2D SPT phases as well.
 In this section, we identify other 2D SPT phases with abelian symmetry groups that have this phenomenon.
 In order to put an SPT phase on the Klein bottle, it must admit a parity symmetry, otherwise the system cannot be gapped on the Klein bottle.
 This can be seen by viewing the Klein bottle as a torus with a parity symmetry defect inserted along a non-contractible loop.
 Excitations crossing the defect would get their orientation reversed.
 The defect can be gapped only if the parity reversed SPT phase is in the same phase - otherwise there will be a gapless interface separating the two sides of the defect \cite{Chan_2016}.
 Therefore, first we need to identify parity symmetric SPT phases.
 Next we must verify that threading a flux gives a charge.
 This is more straightforward to check after gauging the symmetry group protecting the SPT phase.
 In the gauged theory, we verify that there is a pure flux such that its fusion with its parity reversed counterpart is a pure charge similar to the process shown in Fig.~\ref{fig:DSt} for the $Z_2$ SPT phase.
 This will lead to a symmetry charged ground state in the corresponding flux sector within the nontrivial SPT phase, as well as a degeneracy at the transition to a trivial SPT phase.
+We expect this result to hold on more general non-orientable manifolds with symmetry flux inserted along its orientation reversing cycles as long as it is possible to put the SPT phase on them consistently.

 2D SPT phases with symmetry group $G$ are classified by equivalence classes of group cocycles $[\omega] \in H^3(G,U(1))$\cite{Chen_2012}, where $[\omega]$ represents the equivalence class of cocycles containing $\omega$.
 An anti-unitary symmetry like parity acts on $\omega$ by complex conjugation and results in a model corresponding to $[\omega^{-1}] = [\omega]^{-1}$.
 For this to be in the same phase as the original model, the cocyle must satisfy $ [\omega]^{-1}= [\omega]$, that is, $[\omega]^2 = [1]$, where $[1]$ labels the trivial equivalence class of cocycles in $H^3(G,U(1))$.
 Hence SPT phases of order 2 within the abelian group of $H^3(G,U(1))$ admit a parity symmetry.